Single Session Consultation for Neurodiversity-Related Issues

 How long does a single session consultation last and what does it cost?

-We will meet for up to 110 minutes.
-The cost is $450 for the entire process, including pre and post consultation services (see description above).
-You will be expected to pay a $200 deposit at the time of scheduling; the remaining balance of the consultation fee is due at least 48 hours in advance of your appointment.
+We will meet for 90 minutes.
+The cost is $350 for the entire process, including pre- and post-consultation services (see description above).
+You will be expected to pay a $200 deposit at the time of scheduling; the remaining balance of the consultation fee is due at the time of your appointment.
+This service is not covered by insurance.

 How do I know if a single session consultation is right for me?